pfrazee/local/docs/agents.md

 ## A Metaphor

 The user agent is a stage, the program agents are actors, and Web responses are scripts.
-Sometimes the script says to take on a new character; sometimes the script says to speak words or take new actions.
-It's all subject to interpretation.
+Sometimes the script says to take on a new character, sometimes the script says to speak words or take new actions, but it's always subject to interpretation.

 ## Intent